anjathiart/100-days-of-code/r1-log.md

 ### R1D09 - 20200810
 I have implemented the new entry creation as well as the edit views / templates and it is working fine.
 I learnt that, for some reason, Django will throw errors for view / url variables referenced, even if that code is commented out in the html template.
 I am not using "reverse" and I don't understand how it works, which is bothering me.

+### R1D10 - 20200811
+Lost track of time playing around with python regEx syntax in an attempt to write a markdown-to-html parser.
+I finished all the functionality of the wiki, including the random entry page and rendering the entry pages as HTML and not markdown (using the python markdown2 package).
+Now I'm intrigued by writing my own parser.
+The RE syntax and inner workings is baffling me, but after playing around for 3 hours (with a lot of hardcoding) I am closer to understanding it that I've ever been, even though I don't understand much at all.
+Keen to maybe polish off this project using Markdown2 package, and then start a new mini-side project to write my own markdown-to-html parser, as I can see this is going to be a rabbit hole.